builtview/support-docs/docs/teams-and-projects/9creating-project.md

 title: Creating a project
 ---

-To create a project, you need access to your organisation’s page.
-If you do not have access, you are unable to create a project.
+To create a project, you need to be an organisational admin.
+If you need to create a project contact LORA IT.

 1)	Go to your organisation dashboard page, accessible in the side navigation menu.